-Do NOT look directly at the Sun!
 Do not use so called filters.
 Over exposed film, smoked glass etc. used as filters are NOT, repeat NOT safe.
-Only special solar-rated viewing spectacles from astronomical suppliers should be used (for one example see here), they may cost a bit, but your eyesight is without price.
-Never use eyepiece filters for telescopes.
+Only special from astronomical suppliers should be used (for one example see here), they may cost a bit, but your eyesight is without price. use eyepiece filters for telescopes.
 These can crack at inopportune times and destroy your eyesight.
-At no time is it safe to view the eclipse with the unaided eye.
+At time is it safe to view the eclipse with the unaided eye.

 The easiest and cheapest way to observe this event is by making a pinhole in a stiff square of cardboard and projecting the image of the Sun onto a flat surface.
 You are basically making a simple pinhole camera, which will reveal the changes to the Suns outline quite satisfactorily.
 A card with a 1 mm hole should be projected onto a surface (eg white paper, or a white wall) about 20 cm away, a 5 mm hole should be projected onto a surface 1 to 1.5 meters away.

 You need to create a reasonable sized image, so you need a fair distance between the pinhole and the surface you project the image on.
 This will mean the image is going to be fairly dim, so you also need some sort of sun shield to keep in image in shadow.
 I use the longest available postpac postal tube, with alfoil over the top (and the pinhole in the alfoil), and wide ring of stiff cardboard to ensure that the image of the sun is projected into a dark area.
 This link will show you several methods to make pinhole projection systems.